dh7/damien-henry.com/README.md

-# Damien Henry - Personal Website
+# Notion-Powered Website

-A personal website powered by [Next.js](https://nextjs.org/) and [React-Notion-X](https://github.com/NotionX/react-notion-x), rendering content directly from Notion.
+A Next.js website that renders your Notion pages as a beautiful, fast website.
+Built with [React-Notion-X](https://github.com/NotionX/react-notion-x).

+**Perfect for:** Personal websites, documentation, blogs, portfolios - anything you can create in Notion.

 ## Setup